 Sure, your website has a great UX, but when Google can’t understand your website then there isn’t much chance of them ranking you highly and sending you traffic.
 Do not overestimate Google’s ability to uncover all of your cut corners.
 You really need to be prepared to help Google help you.
 At the end of the day, if you’re still not using alt or title tags on images, have bad meta descriptions/titles or cryptic URLs like ‘www.website.com/pg=123‘ then you’re undercutting all of your hard graft elsewhere.

-By following these expert tips, you can ensure that your SaaS product won’t just be another “solution on the shelf”.
-Marketing a SaaS solution isn’t easy, but these tips will make your marketing journey more successful and effective.
+By following these expert startup marketing tips, you can ensure that your SaaS product won’t just be another “solution on the shelf”.
+Marketing a SaaS solution isn’t easy, but these marketing tips for startups will make your marketing journey more successful and effective.
 So what’s next?
 Start doing research to find the best keywords for your business, create awesome and optimized content around these keywords, and seek out online outlets where you can promote this content.
 All this SaaS marketing advice for startups won’t do anything unless you put it into action!

 CanIRank makes it simple for SaaS businesses to find the keywords that they can rank for quickly, and shows them exactly what they need to do to start ranking and how to market your startup.
 Best of all, you can try CanIRank for free today!